ZoiPer/public-docs/configuration-data.md

       * `auth_tag`: a section for options related to a specific authentication tag.

         * `name`: this option defines the name of the authentication tag (as seen in the phone).
-          * UI: *none* (the option's value cannot be changed using the UI).
           * Type: ***string***.
           * Default value: *nothing* (i.e. an empty string).

         * `id`: this option determines the type of the authentication tag.
-          * UI: the authentication tag type (which determines the name of the authentication tag) is listed in the **Selected Auth. tags** column.
           * Type: ***enumeration*** (the authentication tag type is chosen from a predefined list).
           * Possible values:
             * `0`: represents the *HS32* authentication tag.